 With Kuala Lumpur peppered with malls left, right and centre, do we really need another boxy, air-conditioned space with the same cookie-cutter brands?
 The newly opened The Linc KL, however, offers a different experience.
 Tucked along Jalan Tun Razak, the artsy retail and creative space features a unique design, promising to connect visitors to ‘nature, community and human interaction’.
 N and I were in town … Continue reading Things To Do At Linc KL: Murals, Art And All Things Instagrammable

 This goes to both locals and visitors to Manila: If you haven’t been to the National Museum of Natural History at Rizal Park, then you should.
 Why?
 Well, it’s awesome!
-Even from the outside, it already looks pretty darn impressive.
-Originally built in a neoclassical style in the 1940s as the Agriculture and Commerce Building, the structure was destroyed during World War II, and subsequently rebuilt … Continue reading Travelogue Manila: National Museum Of Natural History
+Originally built in a neoclassical style in the 1940s as the Agriculture and Commerce Building, the structure was destroyed during World War II, and subsequently rebuilt to house the Department of Tourism.
+They eventually moved out … Continue reading Travelogue Manila: National Museum Of Natural History